-What is a web portal, and why you might need one?
+What is a web portal?

-A marketing agency updates its clients on their advertising spent
+- A marketing agency updates its clients on their advertising spent

-A consulting firm keeps its customers aware of the progress of a common project
+- A consulting firm keeps its customers aware of the progress of a common project

-A VC-funded startup displays monthly data to keep investors informed
+- A VC-funded startup displays monthly data to keep investors informed

-User experience: One of the most important benefits of using a web portal is that each collaborator can have unique access, where the data displayed is specific to their use case and, as a result, ultra-relevant.
+- User experience: One of the most important benefits of using a web portal is that each collaborator can have unique access, where the data displayed is specific to their use case and, as a result, ultra-relevant.

-Increased transparency: By offering clients and collaborators access to live data, a web portal enables you to create less work on your end and more visibility on theirs.
+- Increased transparency: By offering clients and collaborators access to live data, a web portal enables you to create less work on your end and more visibility on theirs.
 This is critical to avoid silos and miscommunication.

-Centralization: Collaborating within a web portal allows for an easier overview of everything stakeholders need to be aware of instead of having various platforms, documents, and conversations everywhere.
+- Centralization: Collaborating within a web portal allows for an easier overview of everything stakeholders need to be aware of instead of having various platforms, documents, and conversations everywhere.

-Branding: As an extension of your company identity, a web portal is a great opportunity to further engage collaborators with your brand (e.g., through a custom design).
+- Branding: As an extension of your company identity, a web portal is a great opportunity to further engage collaborators with your brand (e.g., through a custom design).

-Security: Web portals generally live behind a login access and benefit from enhanced security protocols.
+- Security: Web portals generally live behind a login access and benefit from enhanced security protocols.
 When sharing data, for example, a logged environment makes much more sense than spreadsheets floating around.

 If that sounds like something you might be interested in, let's look at some concrete examples.